green-coding-solutions/documentation/content/en/docs/measuring/interacting-with-applications.md

 When your application is prepared in containers you need to provide a starting point or set of actions that the application is going to process whilst our metric providers measure and read the metrics during this lifecycle.

-In our terminolgy we call this a `flow`.
+In our terminology we call this a `flow`.

 In the simplest case this is just a start command that will kick of some workload in one or more of the containers.